 NRC administers policies, programs, and procedures to ensure NRC compliance with the Freedom of Information Act (FOIA) and the Privacy Act (PA) , 5 U.S.C.
 552 and 5 U.S.C.
 552a.
 NRC's regulations on public records are found in 10 CFR Part 9 of the Code of Federal Regulations.
-NRC's Deputy Executive Director for Corporate Management is designated as the NRC Chief FOIA Officer.
+NRC's Chief Information Officer (CIO) is designated as the NRC Chief FOIA Officer.
 David J. Nelson is the Chief Information Officer and the Chief FOIA Officer for the NRC.

 The FOIA generally provides any person the right, enforceable in court, to obtain access to Federal agency records.